-a) Model Specification
+131 5 Methodology a) Model Specification

-This paper adapts the econometric model adopted by Alimi and Atanda (2011) and Fredrick et al. (2014) to investigate business cycle and economic growth in Nigeria.
-Government expenditure (GEXP)and money supply (M2) are used as the proxy for macroeconomic variables because they are major indicators of output performance in the economy.
+This paper adapts the econometric model adopted by Alimi and Atanda (2011) and ??redrick et al. (2014) to 132 investigate business cycle and economic growth in Nigeria.
+Government expenditure (GEXP) and money supply 133 (M2) are used as the proxy for macroeconomic variables because they are major indicators of output performance 134 in the economy.
 They are also important sources of business cycle in Nigeria.
-Real gross domestic product (RGDP) is used as the proxy for economic growth and the business cycle (BCY) component will be generated from Nominal GDP (NGDP) using the Hodrick-Prescott (HP) filter.
-The reason for this is that nominal GDP has not been corrected for inflation or any smoothening process and the cyclical part of GDPcan be accurately accounted for.
+Real gross domestic product 135 (RGDP) is used as the proxy for economic growth and the business cycle (BCY) component will be generated 136 from Nominal GDP (NGDP) using the Hodrick-Prescott (HP) filter.
+The reason for this is that nominal GDP 137 has not been corrected for inflation or any smoothening process and the cyclical part of GDPcan be accurately 138 accounted for.
 The HP filter is used to decompose nominal GDP into its trend and cyclical components.
-The cyclical component is used as the proxy for business cycle in this paper.
-Thus, the vector (Zi) of endogenous variables included in the reduced-form VAR can be expressed as:
+The 139 cyclical component is used as the proxy for business cycle in this paper.
+Thus, the vector (Z t) of endogenous 140 141 ?????(1) 142